auth0/docs/articles/architecture-scenarios/spa-api/part-2.md

 ### Define Roles

-Next let's configure the two Roles: employee and manager.
+Next let's configure the two <dfn data-key="role">Roles</dfn>: employee and manager.

 Head over to the **Roles** tab, click the **Create Role** button, and select the **Timesheets SPA** application.